Like any other type of pet, dogs can exhibit territorial behavior, particularly regarding meals.

 Get close to your canine companion and address them in a kind, conversational manner.
 This will keep them more interested in the treat.

-5. This Step Involves Touching Their Bowl, but You Should Not Take Any Food From It
+5. You Should Not Take Any Food From It

 This stage is quite similar to the previous one, except that you need to remain close to your dog after they have taken the reward from you.

 Maintain a conversational tone with them while only using one hand to offer the treat.
-You should touch their bowl with the other hand, but you should not take any food from it.
+You should touch their bowl with the other hand but not take any food from it.
 Due to this training, your dog will become more acclimated to your close presence during mealtimes.

 6. Raise Their Dish Off the Ground and Give Them Their Reward

-This is because, during this stage, you will pick up their bowl from the ground to offer them a reward.
+This is because, during this stage, you will pick up their bowl from the ground to reward them.
 It is a crucial step in gaining their trust.

 This will help you and your dog develop a trusting relationship, and by the time you conclude this phase, your dog should feel completely at ease eating around you.